a-slide/pycoMeth/docs/index.md

 ### Citing

-The repository is archive at Zenodo.
+The repository is archived at Zenodo.
 If you use `pycoMeth` please cite as follow:

 Adrien Leger.
 (2020, January 28). a-slide/pycoMeth.
 Zenodo. https://doi.org/10.5281/zenodo.3629254